How do I apply for financial aid?

 Do I need to reapply for financial aid every year?

-Financial aid eligibility is computed annually and you will need to file a FAFSA accordingly.
+Financial aid eligibility is computed annually and you will need to file a FAFSA every year.
 Eligibility for financial aid is based on your current family financial situation and satisfactory academic progress.
 If you receive financial aid funds from a private foundation or agency, you are responsible for completing any required renewal documentation.